Discover Bonn: The Best Things to Do and See in Germany’s Historic City

 Former chancellor residence

 The house where the chancellor of West Germany lived is still in Bonn.
-I visited it with my Masters Development and Governance class.
+I visited it with my Masters in Development and Governance class.
 The University of Duisburg-Essen sponsored the trip.
-The building isn’t over the top or grand at all.
+The building isn’t over-the-top or grand at all.
 But, it was interesting to see it and hear the history of the place where heads of state visited.

 Bonn